NullVoxPopuli/emberconf-2023-resources/resources/pages/disclaimers/index.md

 I'm going to try to get through these real quick, but.

 Some may consider parts of this talk  "experimental" . and that's ok.

+There are certainly a couple gaps today
+- we need more learning materials on resources, patterns, (in and outside of ember)
+- we need to actually implement Starbeam for Ember

 For those that stick to only the what the official documentation recommends, this may all feel experimental and out of reach.

-However, to help mitigate that feeling, I've been working on some learning materials and tutorials,
+However, to help mitigate that feeling, I've been working on some learning materials and tutorials.

-but even then --- within your organization -- every group of folks adopts knowledge at different speeds, and that's ok.
-I'm happy to help close those gaps, answer questions, you name it.
+I'm working to help close the gaps -- I'll try to answer anyone's questions, provide help, you name it.

 The goal is to solve real problems more efficiently, while also reducing cognitive load on everyone writing their ember apps.